 In order to bring together researchers working on the various tasks related to fact extraction and verification, we will host a workshop welcoming submissions on related topics such as recognizing textual entailment, question answering and argumentation mining.

-All deadlines are calculated at 11:59pm Pacific Daylight Savings Time (UTC -7h).
+All deadlines are calculated at 11:59pm Anywhere on Earth (UTC-12).